kgish/skillzz/README.md

 A given skill can have one or more tags.

 In this version, a tag can only consist of a single word, and a list of tags is a series of words separated by spaces.
+As a workaround you can use dashes, for example `continuous-integration`.

 ## Data Model